franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

 - Restrict chat views
+  - Add PUT and PATCH checking in the appropiate views.
-  - Check if the request method is the correct one (GET, PATCH, PUT, POST, DELETE) if not, raise an error (django error if possible).
+  - Test if all the views work as expected. if not, raise an error (django error if possible).
 - Rework the chat list to display the chats depending on the date of the last message.
   - Try reworking Chat model.